Copacabana (nightclub): The 1940s to the 1960s

 Dean Martin and Jerry Lewis were frequent performers at the club and performed their last show there on July 25, 1956, which can be seen in the TV movie Martin and Lewis (2002).

 This nightclub achieved a degree of notoriety due to a May 16, 1957, incident involving members of the New York Yankees.
 On that evening, teammates Mickey Mantle, Whitey Ford, Hank Bauer, Yogi Berra, Johnny Kucks, and Billy Martin, along with the wives of all but Martin, arrived at the nightclub to celebrate Martin's birthday.
 Sammy Davis Jr. happened to be the headliner.
-During the performance, a group of apparently intoxicated bowlers started to interfere with Davis' act, even hurling racial slurs at him.
+During the performance, a group of apparently intoxicated brawlers started to interfere with Davis' act, even hurling racial slurs at him.
 This behavior incensed the Yankees, especially Martin, since his roommate was Elston Howard, the first black player to join the Yankees.
 Tensions erupted between the two groups, and the resulting fracas made newspaper headlines.
 Several of the Yankees were fined.
-One of the bowlers, a Bronx deli owner, ended up with a concussion and a broken jaw, and sued Bauer for aggravated assault; the case was thrown out for insufficient evidence.
+One of the brawlers, a Bronx deli owner, ended up with a concussion and a broken jaw, and sued Bauer for aggravated assault; the case was thrown out for insufficient evidence.
 Martin was later traded from the Yankees to the Kansas City Athletics, with this incident cited as a main cause.